canarytrace/documentation/docs/guides/kubernetes.md

 ---

 > ### What you’ll learn
+- What is Kubernetes
+- Why we use Kubernetes
 - What are the recommendation on resources requirements

 Canarytrace is designed for use in Kubernetes and this has many advantages: